CoriBeemish/influential-cs-books/README.md

 # Most influential books for programmers

-These are books considered most influential for programmers from this [StackOverflow thread](http://stackoverflow.com/questions/1711/what-is-the-single-most-influential-book-every-programmer-should-read).
+These are books considered most influential for programmers from this [StackOverflow thread](http://stackoverflow.com/questions/1711/what-is-the-single-most-influential-book-every-programmer-should-read) in no particular order.
+Forked in December 2018.
+Adding more books from the rest of the StackOverflow thread and updating some of the links.

-## Why on Github?
+## Original thread

-Cause SO is cathedral, Github is bazzar ;)
+What is the single most influential book every programmer should read?

-Long answer: I frequently visit above thread.
-Over the time, such an active thread is closed, links to book sites are removed and I have to copy/paste/search everytime I go there.
-I am afraid they might remove it entirely.
+If you could go back in time and tell yourself to read a specific book at the beginning of your career as a developer, which book would it be?

-So, the list is preserved here :)
+I expect this list to be varied and to cover a wide range of things.

 ## Influential Books List